fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Get-AzureADScopedRoleMembership.md

 # Get-AzureADScopedRoleMembership

 ## SYNOPSIS
-Retrieves a specific ScopedRoleMemberships from AdministrativeUnit
+Gets a scoped role membership from an administrative unit.

 ## SYNTAX